Cemoro Lawang – the village in the shades of Bromo Volcano in Indonesia.

 How to get to Cemoro Lawang village?

-First you need to reach Probolingo to get to Cemoro Lawang.
-Many people take train from Surabaya to Probolingo and from there you have few transportation options to Cemoro Lawang: public bus, mini van (12-15 people) or taxi – which is the most expensive option.
+First, you need to reach Probolingo to get to Cemoro Lawang.
+Many people take the train from Surabaya to Probolingo, and from there you have a few transportation options to Cemoro Lawang: public bus, mini van (12-15 people) or taxi – which is the most expensive option.

-There were many travelers trying to get to Cemoro Lawang from the main bus terminal in Probolingo.
+Many travelers were trying to get to Cemoro Lawang from the main bus terminal in Probolingo.
 We teamed up and took a van.
 It should cost you around 40 000 Rp/per person.

-Be aware there is a lot of scamming going on around local transportation to Cemoro Lawang.
-In Probolingo bus terminal you will be approached by many locals offering ridiculous amount of money for their transportation to Cemoro Lawang.
+Be aware that there is a lot of scamming going on around local transportation to Cemoro Lawang.
+In Probolingo bus terminal, you will be approached by many locals offering a ridiculous amount of money for their transportation to Cemoro Lawang.

 It is good to prepare yourself for some: